srijan-paul/srijan-paul/README.md

 # Scratchpad

 **NOTE:** I'll just use this spare space to write about things that I think about but dont come up in conversations often.
 Sometimes my thoughts aren't elaborate enough to warrant a blog post in on itself.

+If you want to leave a comment on my rambling, you could leave them on the commits as a dirty hack.
+If you **really** want to leave a comment, open an issue.
+If you **really really** want to leave a comment, twitter/mail?

 ### #1 On CRT screens and shaders.
 <details>